 Plan a birthday weekend getaway

 In-person birthday celebrations this year will be extra special to make up for last year’s virtual Zoom parties and birthday drive-bys.
 If you have a birthday coming up in your circle and want to go all out, plan a birthday weekend getaway at a luxury resort, like Nemacolin located in Pennsylvania.
 You can even organize a group gift to pay for the birthday person’s resort expenses.

 Concert, music festival, and fair season is quickly approaching.
 Spend a day at the local fair in your hometown this summer with your friends.
 We’ve all been missing live music and the energy these summer events bring with them.
 Some music festivals we’re excited to go to this year include Lollapalooza, Summerfest, The Governors Ball, and Outside Lands.
 Make sure to scan the lineups and snag a ticket if you see any of your favorite artists!

 Don’t forget to stay safe

-After what feels like countless months of social distancing, the slow transition back to in-person celebrations excites many of us.
-While you ease back into in-person celebrations this summer, make sure to continue taking the appropriate safety protocols in order to stay safe while celebrating!
+After what feels like countless years of social distancing, the slow transition back to in-person celebrations excites many of us.
+While you ease back in with these safe in-person celebration ideas this summer, remember that staying safe and healthy is your responsibility!
+Make sure to continue taking all appropriate safety protocols to protect yourself and others while still having fun 🙂

 Presently is a group-gifting platform that gives people an easy way to contribute to a single gift, together.
 Presently enables communities to gift better, choosing quality over quantity.
 Organize a group gift here.